Auto retailer Lithia Motors to acquire DCH Auto Group for $362.5 mln

-NEW YORK Lithia Motors Inc said on Sunday it has agreed to buy DCH Auto Group Inc for $362.5 million, giving the automotive retailer a presence in the eastern United States for the first time.
+NEW YORK, June 15 Lithia Motors Inc said on Sunday it has agreed to buy DCH Auto Group Inc for $362.5 million, giving the automotive retailer a presence in the eastern United States for the first time.

 DCH Auto Group's 27 dealerships sell new and used vehicles in Southern California, New Jersey and New York, and the purchase is expected to increase Lithia's 2014 earnings by about 12 cents to 14 cents per share, excluding acquisition costs, and by 65 cents to 75 cents on an annualized basis, Lithia said in a press release.